floragunncom/search-guard-docs/_content/_docs_signals/throttling.md

 /_signals/watch/{tenant}/{watch_id}/_ack
 ```

-If an unacknowlegable action is explicitly specified, the request will fail with status 400 Bad Request.
+If an unacknowlegeable action is explicitly specified, the request will fail with status 400 Bad Request.

 ```
 /_signals/watch/{tenant}/{watch_id}/_ack/{action_id}